zearp/Nucintosh/README.md

  	</dict>
 ```

 Make sure you check if the PciRoot/slot-name paths are correct, you can find them in IOreg or Hackintool.
 Also make sure the AirPortBrcm4360_Injector.kext plug-in that will be added if you use the ProperTree snapshot command is disabled.
-It is part of AirportBrcmFixup but causes Monterey boot-up to stall.
+It is part of AirportBrcmFixup but can cause Monterey boot-up to stall and wifi not working properly (shows as disabled).

 Some sellers on AliExpress have converter cards that already have [the small 1.25mm pitch jst](https://github.com/zearp/Nucintosh/blob/master/Stuff/NUC8-m2adapter.jpg?raw=true) connector on it.
 It connects to one of the two internal usb ports.
 I use one without issues in my NUC.
 They usually list them as NUC8 compatible and cost a bit more than other converter cards.